influxdata/telegraf/docs/specs/tsd-006-startup-error-behavior.md

 or for outputs respectively, for an unlimited number of times.
 Neither the plugin's `Gather()` nor `Write()` method is called as long as the startup did not succeed.
 Metrics sent to an output plugin will be buffered until the plugin is actually started.
-**If the metric-buffer limit is reached metrics might be dropped**!
+If the metric-buffer limit is reached **metrics might be dropped**!

-### `retry-partial` behavior

-The `retry-partial` setting for the `startup_error_behavior` option is similar to the `retry` setting but the plugin's `Gather()` or `Write()` method is called as-soon-as the startup was successful or the returned startup-error indicates a partially successful connection, e.g. a subset of the given endpoints are reachable.
+In case a plugin signals a partially successful startup, e.g. a subset of the given endpoints are reachable, Telegraf must try to fully startup the remaining endpoints by calling `Start()` or `Connect()`, respectively, until full startup is reached **and** trigger the plugin's `Gather()` nor `Write()` methods.

 ### `ignore` behavior